Juairia-chowdhury/Smart-loan-predictor/README.md

 Impute missing values or remove rows.
 Handle outliers using IQR or Z-score methods.
-Visualization of Loan Approval Distribution:
+Visualization of Loan Approval Distribution

+#conclusion :

+Data analysis and visualization are crucial for uncovering patterns, trends, and correlations in loan approval data, which guide the development of accurate predictive models.
+By transforming raw data into actionable insights, these techniques enhance decision-making and improve model performance.